fuel-pcbox/IBM5150/README.md

 8088
 ----

 Only accurate on an opcode-level.
-No regards to actual execution times.
-This will have to wait until the 8086/8088 microcode is dumped.

 80286
 -----

 VERY rudimentary.
-Not really needed right now anyway.

 PIT
 ---